As an Amazon Associate, AutoPros earns commissions from qualifying purchases made through links in this post.

 A stock TC looks better than most cars from 2005-2010.
 There was even a supercharged version that boasted 200hp, which was a lot faster than the regular 161hp.
 It’s disappointing that the TRD supercharged model was not as reliable, and most have blown engines by now.
 Turbocharged is definitely the way to go when it comes to these cars.

-The Scion TC is known for having an oil consumption problem, so be careful when buying a used one.
+The basic 2AZFE Camry engine in the Scion TC is known for having an oil consumption problem, so be careful when buying a used one.
 Make sure they have the paperwork to prove the problem was fixed, otherwise you’re in for a big headache.

 When Toyota was doing the recall and fixing the oil consumption issue they would sometimes offer to fix more stuff while they’re “in there”.
 If you, or the previous owner had everything possible fixed and replaced then the car will no longer lose a drop of oil between oil changes.
 If you just had the basic recall fix, then it might still lose a little bit of oil, although not nearly as much as it would before.